Boxplots for multivariate abundance Data

 for the

-specifies the data from which the boxplots are to be produced.
+mvabundmethodxspecifies the data from which the boxplots are to be produced.
 This can be either a numeric vector, or a single list containing such vectors.
 Additional unnamed arguments specify further data as separate vectors (each corresponding to a component boxplot).
 NAs are allowed in the data.

-is a list when they are ignored), and named arguments are arguments and graphical parameters to be passed to in addition to the ones given by argument pars (and override those in pars).
+For the default method, unnamed arguments are additional data vectors (unlessxis a list when they are ignored), and named arguments are arguments and graphical parameters to be passed to in addition to the ones given by argument pars (and override those in pars).

-, where y is a numeric mvabund object of data values to be split into groups according to the grouping variable grp (a factor).- y
+For themvformulamethod, a formula, such asy ~ grp, where y is a numeric mvabund object of data values to be split into groups according to the grouping variable grp (a factor).- y

 for the

-isn't a list.- range
+mvabundmethodycan be an additionalmvabundobject, ifxisn't a list.- range

 this determines how far the plot whiskers extend out from the box.
 If range is positive, the whiskers extend to the most extreme data point which is no more than range times the interquartile range from the box.
 A value of zero causes the whiskers to extend to the data extremes.